 1. Martha Stewart’s Banana Bread (With the Secret Ingredient)

-Let’s start with a legend.
-If you’ve read any food blog titled “I Tried Martha Stewart’s Banana Bread”, you know there’s buzz around this loaf.
-And the secret?
+Perhaps we should start with a legend.
+If you've browsed any food blog entitled "I Tried Martha Stewart's Banana Bread," you know this loaf has some buzz.
+What is the secret?
 Sour cream.
-Yes—just a few tablespoons add moisture and a subtle tang that keeps the bread tender for days.
+Yes--just a couple of tablespoons bring moisture and a subtle tang that keeps the bread moist for days.
+The banana flavor is allowed to shine in this bread, should we say, unlike sickly sweet quick breads.
+Pro tip: use bananas that are so spotted, they are almost black.
+Now that's where the magic lies.

 2. Easy Basic Pancakes

-Don’t underestimate simplicity.
-Martha’s Easy Basic Pancakes are fluffy, golden, and ready in under 20 minutes.
-The trick?
-Resting the batter for 10 minutes so the gluten relaxes—resulting in pancakes that are light, not rubbery.
+Don't underestimate simplicity.
+Martha's Easy Basic Pancakes are fluffy, golden, and ready in under 20 minutes.
+The secret?
+A ten-minute rest for the batter to allow the gluten to relax, resulting in pancakes that are light, not rubbery.
+With real maple syrup, and a pat of butter melting into every nook and cranny.
+Weekend bliss.

 3. Martha Stewart’s Macaroni and Cheese